 There are certain circumstances where you are entitled to cancel your booking with us at any time before departure and receive a full refund, these are:

-a) If the Foreign, Commonwealth and Development Office advises against all travel to your destination; or
+a) If the Foreign, Commonwealth and Development Office advises against all travel to your destination; and

 b) We are unable to perform a significant part of your Package or your single service booking due forced closure and/or cancellation of the travel services booked.
 Please see Clause 7 in our Booking Conditions for more information on this.

 All cancellations must be notified to us in writing.
 The right to cancel in the above circumstances will arise until 14 days before your scheduled arrival date (and only applies if the relevant restrictions are still in place at the time of cancellation).
 Notification of cancelled will be effective from the date on which we receive it.

 In response to the Covid-19 global crises, each destination has implemented their own health and safety measures and precautions in an attempt to combat the spread of the disease.
 Specific regions and resorts have also introduced their own health and safety measures in line with government advice (local or national), depending on their capacity and ability to take certain precautions.
 It is your responsibility make yourself aware of the measures that are in place at the travel destination, as well as the resort/other accommodation you have booked.
 Measures may also vary for each activity, tour and other excursions you have booked.